Medical Work Experience: The Definitive Guide

 How you acquire other related work experience depends on what you have in mind.
 If you have something specific you want to do such as volunteering at a special school or local hospice, try to find an email or phone number on their website and contact them.
 You will be more likely to be accepted for volunteering than work experience so be sure to know you can make the commitment and be clear about how much time you are willing to volunteer in your first email or phone call.

-If you are unsure, check out the volunteering page for your area for opportunities (usually one for your county or borough), volunteering matters or do-it.org.
+If you are unsure, check out the volunteering page for your area for opportunities (usually one for your county or borough), volunteering matters or doit.life.

 If you are interested in becoming a St John’s cadet, check out their website here.
 To find volunteering in your local hospital trust, try to find their volunteer page online as there is usually a portal which you can apply through.
 Hospitals often require long-term commitment such as 6 months or more so be sure you can meet the minimum time requirement before applying.